mav-code/Thanksgiving-Simulator/README.md

 ## Run the game!
 1. In your terminal, in the cloned folder, type "ruby bin/run.rb".
 It may take a moment.
 2. That's it!
+3. To exit the game hit ctrl + c.

 ## Note
 Features are still being added to Thanksgiving Simulator.
 Coming soon: Thanksgiving Simulator In Living Color!